 Brand extension vs. launching a new brand?

 So is it better to extend a brand, or launch a new brand?
 Here’s a summary of the pros and cons of each option (Figure 4).
-Net extending a brand allows it to benefit from its existing brand awareness and equity, thus potentially reducing launch promotion costs.
+In summary, extending a brand allows it to benefit from its existing brand awareness and equity, thus potentially reducing launch promotion costs.
 Conversely, launching a new brand, builds new equity, though at higher cost.

 How to extend a brand?